xtnded/iw2clientdll/README.md

 Call of Duty 2 1.4 Client Patch

 # Requirements
-At least PC with Windows XP SP3 Update, but recommended is Windows 10.
-(Supported OS'es: Win XP SP3,Win 7,Win 10, Win 11), non tested OS'es: Win Vista, Win 8
+- At least PC with Windows XP SP3 Update, but recommended is Windows 10.
-Disabled VirtualStore
+- Disabled VirtualStore

 # Changes/additions
 - Windowed mode